 Store the documentation and test scripts in a convenient location accessible to all team members to keep work on track and the team productive.
 If necessary, provide training on the version control system.

 Include reporting and error logging in your automated testing framework.
-It takes considerable time to analyze failures in automated test scripts if you don't account for reports and error logs -- and that endeavor sure beats scanning each failed script one by one.
+If you don't, it will add considerable time to analyze failures in automated test scripts one by one.

 Most developers can create a useful error log accessible to anyone, either within the application or a shared folder.
 Logs and reports help testers fix script errors and identify application errors for repair.
 The more thorough the information collected on the error, the more easily and quickly the team can remedy it.

-Error logging and reporting serve as parts of a defined maintenance plan.
+Error logging and reporting are key parts of a defined maintenance plan.
 Many test automation efforts fail when maintenance falls behind.
 If you don't determine a structure and a point person for maintenance work, the team can easily get bogged down with tests that need updates.
 Make maintenance part of the planned test cycle to avoid team surprises and obstacles.

 Test case maintenance isn't a new concept.
 Teams have always needed to update and synchronize manual test cases with application changes.
 Every time a code change happens, testers should update affected automated test scripts to avoid false failures.